Youngjin-Luke-Kim/Youngjin-Luke-Kim.githhub.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at <a href='https://www.usc.edu/'>USC Viterbi School of Engineering</a>
+subtitle: Ph.D.
+Student at <a href='https://www.usc.edu/'>USC Viterbi School of Engineering</a>

 profile:
   align: right